 According to Assumption~\ref{asp-1}, the first term of the last equation in Eq.(\ref{eq-4-3}) is bounded by $\epsilon_1$, that is, $\left|\mathbb{E}_{p_\theta(\mathbf{x}_{\bar{S}}|\mathbf{x}_S=\mathbf{x}_S^t)}\left[ f(\mathbf{x}^t_{\bar{S}},\mathbf{x}^t_S)\right] - \mathbb{E}_{p_{data}(\mathbf{x}^t_{\bar{S}}|\mathbf{x}_S=\mathbf{x}_S^t) }\left[ f(\mathbf{x}^t_{\bar{S}},\mathbf{x}_S^t)\right]\right| \leq \epsilon_1$.
 In addition, since the parameters of $p_{\theta}(\mathbf{x}_{\bar{S}}|\mathbf{x}_S=\mathbf{x}_{S}^t)$ are unbiased estimates of $p_{data}(\mathbf{x}^t_{\bar{S}}|\mathbf{x}_S=\mathbf{x}_{S}^t)$, we have $ \mathbb{E}\left[ \mathbf{x}_{\bar{S}}-\mathbf{x}^t_{\bar{S}} \right] = 0$ and $\mathbb{E}\left[ o(\mathbf{x}_{\bar{S}}-\mathbf{x}^t_{\bar{S}}) \right] \leq \epsilon_1^{\prime}$.
 Thus, for the given smalls positive $\epsilon_1$ and $\epsilon_1^{\prime}$, there always exists a small positive $\epsilon_2$ and Eq.(\ref{eq-4-2}) can be obtained. \end{proof}

 Proposition~\ref{pro-1} and Proposition~\ref{pro-2} imply the convergence of Monte Carlo sampling and the proposed EmSHAP.
-Furthermore, the following corollary can be obtained. \begin{corollary} When the sampling number $K$ goes to infinity, the mean of the samplings converges to the true conditional expectation, for a small positive number $\epsilon_2$, we have, \end{corollary}
+Furthermore, the following corollary can be obtained. \begin{corollary} When the sampling number $K$ goes to infinity, the mean of the samplings converges to the true conditional expectation, for a given positive number $\epsilon_2$, we have, \end{corollary}

-The larger $K$ is, the closer the mean of samplings is to the true conditional expectation, which indicates the lower bound of the difference between the estimation conditional expectation and the true conditional function is zero.
+The larger $K$ is, the closer the mean of the samplings is to the true conditional expectation, which indicates that the lower bound of the difference between the estimated conditional expectation and the true conditional function is zero.

-\subsection{Error bound of approximating $\mathbb{E}_{p_{\theta}(\mathbf{x}_{\bar{S}}|\mathbf{x}_S=\mathbf{x}_S^t)}\left[ f(\mathbf{x}_{\bar{S}},\mathbf{x}_S^t) \right]$ and $\mathbb{E}_{p_{data}(\mathbf{x}^t_{\bar{S}}|\mathbf{x}_S=\mathbf{x}_S^t)}\left[ f(\mathbf{x}^t_{\bar{S}},\mathbf{x}_S^t) \right]$}
+\subsection{Error bound of approximating $\mathbb{E}_{p_{\theta}(\mathbf{x}_{\bar{S}}|\mathbf{x}_S=\mathbf{x}_S^t)}[ f(\mathbf{x}_{\bar{S}},\mathbf{x}_S^t) ]$ and $\mathbb{E}_{p_{data}(\mathbf{x}^t_{\bar{S}}|\mathbf{x}_S=\mathbf{x}_S^t)}[ f(\mathbf{x}^t_{\bar{S}},\mathbf{x}_S^t) ]$}

 Here the error bound of approximating $\mathbb{E}_{p_{\theta}(\mathbf{x}_{\bar{S}}|\mathbf{x}_S=\mathbf{x}_S^t)}\left[ f(\mathbf{x}_{\bar{S}},\mathbf{x}_S^t) \right]$ is first discussed.

 \begin{lemma} (Hoeffding's inequality)~\cite{Hoeffding} Let $u_1$,...$u_K$ be i.i.d. random variables such that $a\leq u_k \leq b$.
 Then for any $\epsilon_3>0$, \end{lemma}